jakejarvis/mastodon-utils/README.md

-# Mastodon customizations
+# 🦣 Mastodon customizations

 Random opinionated helper scripts & front-end customizations for my [personal Mastodon instance](https://fediverse.jarv.is/about) (running on [`glitch-soc`](https://github.com/glitch-soc/mastodon)).
-You probably don't want to use any of this as-is.
+You definitely don't want to use any of this as-is.

 ## Usage

-**DEFINITELY DO NOT JUST RUN THIS IF YOU'RE NOT ME!!! 😊**
+**AGAIN, DEFINITELY DO NOT JUST RUN THIS IF YOU'RE NOT ME!!! 😊**

 ```sh
 git clone https://github.com/jakejarvis/mastodon-scripts.git /home/mastodon/scripts